Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_slides.md

 ## pytest

-- Library to write and manage tests.
+- Package to write and manage tests.
-- Command-line tool also called `pytest`.
+- Includes command-line interface called `pytest`.
-- Install using pip: `pip install -U pytest`.
+- Install using pip: `pip install pytest`.
 - All tests need to be in files named `test_*.py`.
 - Each test function needs to be named as `test_*`.
-- pytest gives a detailed description of assertion checks.
+- pytest gives a detailed description for failing tests.

 ---